niplav/site/notes.md

 * Numerical scales for symmetric variables (e.g. quality/pleasure & pain/change) that are only positive.
 If you have a thing, the neutral point should not be five, but zero.
 * Reporting the number of lives lost, not the number of [QALYs](https://en.wikipedia.org/wiki/Quality-adjusted_life_year) (or [DALYs](https://en.wikipedia.org/wiki/Disability-adjusted_life_year) or [HALY+s](https://forum.effectivealtruism.org/posts/Lncdn3tXi2aRt56k5/health-and-happiness-research-topics-part-1-background-on#1__The_HALY_) or [sHALYs](https://forum.effectivealtruism.org/posts/Lncdn3tXi2Rt56k5/health-and-happiness-research-topics-part-1-background-on#2__The_sHALY) etc.) lost
-* Menus at restaurants that don't indicate whether the meal is vegetarian or not (ingredients often don't help: Restaurants will put meat (e.g. bacon cubes in salads) into dishes and not indicate it on the menu)
+* Menus at restaurants that don't indicate whether the meal is vegetarian or not (ingredients often don't help: Restaurants will put meat (e.g. bacon cubes in salads) into dishes and not indicate it on the menu).
+	* Interesting: I was recently at a restaurant which indicated the vegetarian/vegan status for *every ingredient* of every meal, which I found curiously annoying.
+I wonder what made them overshoot.
 * Websites that offer two-factor authentication, but don't allow physical authentication keys and, worse, don't offer an option to backup those two-factor authentication methods
 * Applications that create visible new folders (or very large folders) in my home directory
 	* Examples include snap, DogeCoin, julia